evidence-dev/evidence/sites/docs/pages/components/area-map.md

 required
 options="URL"
 >

-Path to source geoJSON data from - can be a URL or a file in your project.
-If the file is in your project, store it in a `static` folder in the root of your project.
+Path to source geoJSON data from - can be a URL (see [Map Resources](#map-resources)) or a file in your project.

+If the file is in your project, store it in a `static` folder in the root of your project, and reference it as `geoJsonUrl="/your_file.geojson"`

 </PropListing>

 <PropListing